Why do rabbits need to go to an indoor home?

 Yes.
 Initially when rabbits are young, their baby coat is replaced at around 5 months by a transitional coat.
 After this, the rabbit's adult coat will develop and from here on, rabbits generally moult twice a year (Spring and Autumn).
 If you follow a regular grooming routine, moulting will be minimal.

-If there is something else you would like to know but can't find it here, please get in touch with us & we will do our best to help you.
+Please get in touch with us & we will do our best to help you.